 Local health promoters will visit households biweekly early in the study to encourage families to adopt the new behaviors, gradually tapering off to at most monthly by the end of the two year period.
 In the arms receiving the nutrition intervention, the promoters deliver the supplement to target households, teach the mother/guardian about proper use of the supplement, and will deliver behavior change communications to encourage breastfeeding and proper feeding of complementary foods after 6 months of age.
 In arms receiving water, sanitation, and/or handwashing interventions, the messaging will vary depending on the group assignment.

 Environmental Enteropathy assessment will be conducted by trained staff, including phlebotomists.
 This assessment will take place at the beginning, middle and end of the study.
-The assessment will take about 8 hours per participant and will occur over two days (approximately 2 hours the first day and 6 hours the second day)
+The assessment will take about 10 and 15 minutes per participant and will occur over two days (approximately 3 hours and 15 minutes the first day and 7 hours the second day)

 Stool specimen collection to test for intestinal parasites will be conducted by trained field staff during the final survey.
 Stool collection will require two visits to each household.
 The first visit will last about 20 minutes (not including consent time) and will involve delivery of the stool collection kit and provision of instructions to the caregiver regarding stool collection.
 The following day, field staff will return to collect the stool specimen.
 This visit is expected to take 10 minutes, and if logistically feasible will be combined with the household survey.